Insular Cases: List of the Insular Cases

-Various authorities have listed what they consider are the legitimate constituents of the Insular Cases.
+Many legal scholars and jurists have listed what they consider are the legitimate constituents of the Insular Cases.

 Juan R. Torruella, a judge on the U.S. Court of Appeals for the First Circuit (the federal appeals court with jurisdiction over the Federal Court for the District of Puerto Rico), considers that the landmark decisions consist of six fundamental cases only, all decided in 1901: "strictly speaking the Insular Cases are the original six opinions issued concerning acquired territories as a result of the 1898 Treaty of Paris".
 These six cases were: